 Joe has facilitated Scratch workshops around the Pioneer Valley.
 Some of his projects are available on Digital Block Area.

 Jacob Bashista is a student at Holyoke Community College.
-Currently he is working with Holyoke Codes as the official intern and as the mobile developer for a startup in Boston to create High Altitude Balloons for classrooms.
+Currently he is teaching with Holyoke Codes and working as the mobile developer for a startup in Boston to create High Altitude Balloons for classrooms.
 He is also the developer of minelymod.com, a tool for create mods for Minecraft PE.
+Jacob leads 4 FIRST LEGO League teams and has mentored an FRC team.

-Jacob loves working with science and tech and runs a robotics team in Northampton.
+Jacob loves working with science and tech.
 He spends his free time making small projects to test various gaming environments.

 Isaias is a tech enthusiast with over 10 years experience in the telecommunications industry.
 He has had various management and training roles at multiple cell phone carriers.
 Computer Science is one of his favorite subjects along with learning the latest technologies.